RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 The biasdirectory variable needs to point to a directory that exist and can either be local (make sure the jobscript or Python script creates it in this case) or can point to the full path of a globally available directory.

-Running the script above for 1 ps, 10 ps and 100 ps gives us the following plot:
+Running the script above for 1 ps, 10 ps and 100 ps and plotting (using the **metadynamics_plot_data** function) gives us the following plot:

 .. image:: figures/MTD_1-10-100-ps.png
    :align: center